-Family theatre trips engage, inspire and expose your son to a wide range of theatrical experiences.
-When your son is planning or preparing for Drama at school, discuss with him what ideas or resources he could bring in to enhance those ideas.
+Family theatre trips engage, inspire and expose your child to a wide range of theatrical experiences.
+When your child is planning or preparing for Drama at school, discuss with them what ideas or resources they could bring in to enhance those ideas.
 Parents can offer their support in learning lines and in attending performances.

-Mrs Chris Bennett - cmb@clairescourt.net
+Mrs Chris Bennett - cmb@clairescourt.net Mrs Maggie Olivier - mco@clairescourt.net